Submit an Article

 1916-12-01

-On the main problem in the theory of waves generated when a solid body is immersed in a liquid (ondes par emersion)
+On the main problem in the theory of waves generated by the immersion of a solid body is immersed in a liquid (ondes par emersion)

 Article preview

-The question related is reduced, as is known in mathematical physics, to the definition of a function ϕ (x, y, t), depending on the point (x, y) and on time t, which satisfies the following conditions (see article).
-It is absolutely clear, as M. Vergue notes in his interesting memoir, that the expansion theorem also holds for waves occurring under the influence of impulsive forces applied on the surface of the liquid (ondes par impulsion) - the only difference is that sin is replaced by cos in the formula.
+As is well known in mathematical physics, the question pertaining to this reduces to determining a function ϕ(x, y, t), which depends on the point (x, y) and time t, and satisfies the following conditions (see the article).
+It is perfectly clear, as M. Vergue also notes in his interesting memoir, that the expansion theorem also holds for waves generated by impulsive forces applied to the surface of the liquid (ondes par impulsion) — the only difference being that sin is replaced by cos in the formula.

 How to cite: Krylov N.M.
-On the main problem in the theory of waves generated when a solid body is immersed in a liquid (ondes par emersion) // Journal of Mining Institute.
+On the main problem in the theory of waves generated by the immersion of a solid body is immersed in a liquid (ondes par emersion) // Journal of Mining Institute.
 1916.
-Vol. 6 № 1. p.
+Vol. 6.
+Iss.
+1. p.
 1-3.

 • Date submitted